 Navi retrieves commands from cheatsheets, which are plain text files saved with the .cheat extension.
 Typically, a CHEAT file contains a set of related commands, as well as descriptions of what those commands do.
 Each CHEAT file starts with the % character and one or more tags used to categorize the commands the file contains.
 Each individual command's description begins with the # character.

 While the majority of CHEAT files are available from navi's GitHub page (linked below), other GitHub repositories contain additional CHEAT files.
 You can import these CHEAT files into navi using the instructions in the Cheatsheet repositories section of navi's documentation.

-How do I open a CHEAT file?
+How to open a CHEAT file

 If you want to use a CHEAT file with navi (cross-platform), you must import the file from a GitHub repository or place the file in navi's navi directory.
 Then, the commands your CHEAT file contains will appear in navi.